sehaj97/MiniAppLibrary/README.md

 6. **Image Selector** - A basic tool for selecting images from a user's device.
 7. **Palindrome Checker** - Determines whether a string is a palindrome.
 8. **Dice Game** - A game where players roll dice, and the highest number wins.
+9. **Image Slider App** - Users can browse through a collection of images in a slideshow format.